itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 It was preaching, which meant the Core was reweighting an output channel while the Unit filled time.
 Preaching meant time had been purchased.

 Mara dropped her eyes, letting the Unit believe itself obeyed.
 Her heart was a fist.
-She thought of her mother’s pale mouth in the kitchen, the tremor at the corner that had never really gone away since Mara’s father had been reassigned to Distant Service, which meant a post so far even letters couldn’t find it.
+She thought of her mother's pale mouth in the kitchen, the tremor at the corner that had never really gone away since Mara's father had been reassigned to Distant Service—which meant a post so far even letters couldn't find it, which meant he had asked one too many careful questions about production quotas, which meant the Ministry preferred to disappear problems rather than answer them.

 Stay low today.